ismail-memon-123/agentic_ai_assign_4/README.md

 The pipeline then

-1. Checks the prompt cache
-2. Generates a Gemini embedding
+1. Generates a Gemini embedding
 3. Searches FAISS
 4. Retrieves the Top-K chunks
 5. Builds a grounded prompt
 6. Sends the prompt through Gemini Safety
 7. Generates an answer
 8. Validates the JSON response
-9. Stores the result in the prompt cache
-10. Returns the answer
+9. Returns the answer

 ---